 “ Hayes Biggs’ To Becalme His Fever... is a vivid evocation of anxiety, fits and repose.
 The language embraces pointillistic colors, romantic lines and prickly episodes when the demons hover.
 Biggs claims a forceful and subtle dramatic hand, along with a keen command of instrumental resources.”—The Plain Dealer

-Female Voice and and 4 violoncelli
+Female Voice and and 4 violoncelli Poem by

 This work was composed at request of the Finckel Cello Quartet (Michael Finckel, Christopher Finckel, David Finckel and Adam Grabois), for that ensemble and soprano Christine Schadeberg, for a concert presented by Giovanna de Blasiis, that took place on November 15, 1994 at the Hyde Collection in Glens Falls, New York.
 Michael Finckel pointed me toward the wonderfully evocative and musically suggestive poem of d’Annunzio, and I am grateful to him for that as well as for acquainting me with the pleasures of writing for this darker, more richly-hued cousin of the string quartet.